JuliaLang/julia/doc/manual/faq.rst

              return k
            end
     g (generic function with 2 methods)

     julia> code_native(g,(Int,))
         .section    __TEXT,__text,regular,pure_instructions
     Filename: none
     Source line: 3
         push    RBP
         mov RBP, RSP
     Source line: 3
         imul    RAX, RDI, 9765625
         add RAX, -2441406
     Source line: 5
         pop RBP
         ret

-Because it knows that integer addition and multiplication are associative and the former distributes over the latter (neither of which is true of saturating arithmetic), the compiler can optimize the entire loop down to a multiply and an add.
+Because the compiler knows that integer addition and multiplication are associative and that multiplication distributes over addition – neither of which is true of saturating arithmetic – it can optimize the entire loop down to just a multiply and an add.
+Saturated aritmetic completely defeats this kind of intruction since associativity and distributivity can fail at each loop iteration, causing different results depending on which iteration the failure occurs at.
+The compiler can unroll the loop, but it cannot algebraically reduce multiple operations into fewer operations.

-Saturated arithmetic is just one example of a really poor choice of language semantics that completely prevents effective performance optimization.
-There are many things that are difficult about C programming, but integer overflow is NOT one of them – especially on 64-bit systems.
-If my integers really might get bigger than ``2^63-1`` – which doesn't actually happen all that often – I can easily predict that.
+Saturated integer arithmetic is just one example of a really poor choice of language semantics that completely prevents effective performance optimization.
+There are many things that are difficult about C programming, but integer overflow is *not* one of them – especially on 64-bit systems.
+If my integers really might get bigger than 2^63-1 – which doesn't actually happen all that often – I can easily predict that.
 Am I looping over a number of actual things that are stored in the computer?
-Then it's not going to get that big – guaranteed, since I don't have that much memory.
+Then it's not going to get that big.
+This is guaranteed, since I don't have that much memory.
+Am I counting things that occur in the real world?
+Unless they're grains of sand or atoms in the universe, 2^63-1 is going to be plenty big.
 Am I computing a factorial?
 Then sure, it might get that big – I should use a ``BigInt``.
 See?
 Easy to distinguish.

 .. _man-abstract-fields: